feichai0017/QuillSQL/docs/src/recovery/wal.md

   the control file, and clears the “touched pages” set so new FPWs fire only once per checkpoint interval.
 - **Background writer** – `WalWriterRuntime` runs when `WalOptions::writer_interval_ms`
-  is non-zero, smoothing out flush pressure even when foregound transactions are light.
+  is non-zero, smoothing out flush pressure even when foreground transactions are light.

 ---